wasi0013/PyQt-Practice/README.md

 PyQt-Practice
 =============

-Python GUI programming with PyQt (All the codes are only for educational purpose and may or may not work)
+Python GUI programming with PyQt (All the Codes are only for educational purpose and may or may not work...)